meaten/HMRinCloseProximity/README.md

 ## Note

-We didn't include the control module of the Toyota Human Support Robot for touch sensing since it largely depends on the control packages belonging to Toyota Motor Corporation.
+We didn't include the Toyota Human Support Robot's control module for touch sensing since it largely depends on the control packages belonging to Toyota Motor Corporation.

 ## Dependencies